15

 SAINT-ÉMILION

-Among Premiers Grands Crus Classés, Cheval Blanc (92-94p) "looked" lighter than usual, but had refinement and finesse, Beausejour Duffau (90-91p) stylish and well-composed and Trottevieille (90-91p) aromatic and sophisticated.
+Among Premiers Grands Crus Classés, Cheval Blanc (92-94p) "looked" lighter than usual but had refinement and finesse, Beausejour Duffau (90-91p) stylish and well-composed and Trottevieille (90-91p) aromatic and sophisticated.

-Angelus, Beau-Séjour Becot, Canon, Clos Fourtet, La Gaffeliere, Magdelaine and Pavie were all of fine quality and got 89-90p.
+Angelus, Beau-Séjour Becot, Canon, Clos Fourtet, La Gaffeliere, Magdelaine, and Pavie were all of fine quality and got 89-90p.
 Belair was strong and marked by oak.
 88-89p.

 Other remarkable wines were Péby Faugeres (90-92p), Rol Valentin (90-91p), La Confession (89p), La Couspade (88-89p), Moulin St.Georges (88-89p), Corbin (88p), Corbin Michotte (88p), Franc Mayne (88p) and Sansonnet (88p).

-Cros Figeac (87p), Petit Faurie de Soutard (86-87p) and Troplong Mondot (86-87p) did quite well with luscious fruit and good balance.
+Cros Figeac (87p), Petit Faurie de Soutard (86-87p), and Troplong Mondot (86-87p) did quite well with luscious fruit and good balance.

 POMEROL

-Cantelauze (90-92p) showed exquisite aroma of dark berries on the nose and was succulent and refined on the palate.
-It's incredibly stylish wine.
+Cantelauze (90-92p) showed an exquisite aroma of dark berries on the nose and was succulent and refined on the palate.
+It's an incredibly stylish wine.
 La Conseillante (90-91p) offered exquisite elegance and finesse.
 This wine is always very seductive.

-La Croix St. Georges (90-91p) gave as usual perfectly ripe berries, fruit sweetness and breed.
+La Croix St. Georges (90-91p) gave, as usual, perfectly ripe berries, fruit sweetness, and breed.
 La Clemence (90-91p) and La Fleur de Gay (90p) offered lots of sweet blackberries/blueberries and well-shaped texture.

-Bon Pasteur (87-88p), Clinet (87-88p), La Croix (87-88p), La Croix du Casse (87-88p), Rouget (87-88p) were all perfumed (dark berries) and aromatic.
-Will certainly improve.
+Bon Pasteur (87-88p), Clinet (87-88p), La Croix (87-88p), La Croix du Casse (87-88p), and Rouget (87-88p) were all perfumed (dark berries) and aromatic.
+It will undoubtedly improve.

-Beau Soleil (86-87p) and Bonalgue (86p) offered dark fruit and soft, round texture.
+Beau Soleil (86-87p) and Bonalgue (86p) offered dark fruit and a soft, round texture.

 OTHER DISTRICTS